convexengineering/gpkit/docs/source/signomialprogramming.rst

 .. literalinclude:: examples/external_gp_output.txt

 which is the expected result.
-This method has been generalized to much larger scale problems, including calling XFOIL and AVL.
+This method has been generalized to larger problems, such as calling XFOIL and AVL.